Was the Burgh Advancing Too Much?

 There were frosts every month that year.

 Since few of us today are farmers, we wouldn’t see the significance of that.
-But crops hardly grew and those that did, did not ripen.
+But crops hardly grew.
+Those that did, did not ripen.

 In 1816, that meant famine in Europe.
 Food production was already out of whack there because of Napoleon’s armies marching around.